A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Basics of RL and RL-based MoP for AD

-The core advantage of RL is its theoretical framework, which is focuses on optimizing decisions for long-term returns rather than merely imitating observed behavior.
-This capability enables RL to potentially outperform human drivers by uncovering innovative driving policies that extend beyond traditional rule-based models.
+The key advantage of RL for MoP lies in its ability to optimize long-term closed-loop returns through interaction, rather than merely imitating observed behaviors or following predefined rules.
+This property enables RL to potentially outperform human drivers by uncovering innovative driving policies that extend beyond traditional rule-based models.